arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 To establish Modbus TCP communication, it is necessary to identify the IP address of each Portenta Machine Control device.
 When you connect the Portenta Machine Control to a computer using an RJ-45 cable via an Ethernet port with standard ethernet settings, it automatically obtains an IP address from the external *Dynamic Host Configuration Protocol (DHCP)* server.
 To locate these auto-assigned IP addresses, utilizing tools like this [scanner](https://angryip.org/) can prove invaluable.

-It is also feasible to assign a custom IP address to the Portenta Machine Control.
+It is also feasible to assign a custom IP address with desired properties to the Portenta Machine Control using __Ethernet.begin()__  method.
 This approach is especially useful when specific addresses need to be designated due to particular operational criteria.
 To achieve this, we will employ the sketch located in the `Resources` tab of the PLC IDE.
 An attached image offers an overview of the setup possibilities within the sketch.

 ![Portenta Machine Control Manual IP Configuration](assets/pmc_plcide_ipconfig.png)

+***The __Ethernet.begin(ip, dns, gateway, subnet)__ method will delay initialization for 60 seconds if either the RJ45 cable is not connected or the Ethernet properties, like the IP address, are improperly configured.
+It can be extended using __Ethernet.begin(NULL, ip, dns, gateway, subnet, connection_timeout)__ method, where `connection_timeout` defines a timeout for establishing a Data Layer connection.***

 If opting to manually set the IP address for the Portenta Machine Control, it is also necessary to adjust the computer's Ethernet interface in the *IPv4* settings.
 The information input in the IPv4 configurations should correspond to the gateway settings.
 Ensuring a stable connection to the Portenta Machine Control via the PLC IDE is pivotal for a successful project execution.
 Below, an illustrative setup is depicted for the Windows 11 operating system: